gungxy/blackjack/README.md

 ##### OrdinaryPlayer interface

 A kind of role of BlackJack-like player.
-It contains basic capabilities of playing a BlackJack-like game, like receiving a poker card, beting, and so on.
+It contains basic capabilities of playing a BlackJack-like game, like receiving a poker card, betting, and so on.

 ##### BlackJackFaceValueCalculator class

- It implementes the FaceValueCalculable interface, providing specific calculation based on the rules of BlackJack game, like  calculating the total face value of a hand of poker cards, and judging whether the combination of a hand of poker cards is natural.
+ It implements the FaceValueCalculable interface, providing a specific algorithm calculation based on the rules of BlackJack game, like  calculating the total face value of a hand of poker cards, and judging whether the combination of a hand of poker cards is natural.

 ##### BlackJackGame class